EthanAlexanderAnderson/spud-bot/README.md

 - /dreamadd [dreamer name] [dream] - Add a dream to the database

-- /dreamfake [faker name] [fake dream] - Add a fake dream for the alternative gamemode
+- /dreamfake [fake dream] - Add a fake dream for the alternative gamemode

 - /dreamAI [AI dream] - Add an AI generated dream for the alternative gamemode